oxfun-github/oxfun-exchange-docs/source/includes/_v2_websocket.md

 }
 ```

-**Channel Update Frequency**: real-time, whenever there is planned liquidation event of a clients position OR an auto-borrow OR an auto-borrow repayment
+**Channel Update Frequency**: real-time, whenever there is planned position or collateral liquidation.

-The liquidation RFQ (request for quotes) channel publishes a message 50ms before a liquidation event is due to occur.
+The liquidation RFQ (request for quotes) channel publishes a message 500ms before a liquidation event is due to occur.
 A liquidation event can be classed as one of the following:-

-* liquidation of a clients traded position (perps, futures or index)
+* liquidation of a clients perp position (in the perp books)
-* an auto-borrow (in a repo order book) of USDT because a clients account has negative USDT balances greater than the allowable threshold
-* an auto-repayment (in a repo order book) of a previous auto-borrow because a clients account now has sufficient USDT balances to repay the loan
+* liquidation of a clients spot collateral (in the spot books)

-The message will contain the market code and is designed to give users an opportunity to make a 2 way market for the upcoming liquidation event.
+The message will contain the market code and is designed to give liquidity providers and traders an opportunity to make a 2-way market for the upcoming liquidation event.

 <sub>**Request Parameters**</sub>